18F/identity-idp/docs/local-development.md

   $ SHOW_BROWSER=true bundle exec rspec spec/features/
   ```

+  > [!TIP]
+  > Only JavaScript-enabled tests are configured to run using a real browser, since browser tests are slow to run.
+If you have a feature test you want to run in a real browser, you can add the `js` metadata to your test to mark it as requiring JavaScript:
+  > ```rb
+  > it 'does something', :js do … end
+  > ```
 #### Skipping asset compilation in feature tests

 To ensure that tests are run using the latest source code, JavaScript-enabled feature specs will